Cognisen

 The real displacement is invisible: entry-level workers who were never hired.

-Young workers are not being fired; they are not being hired.
-The long-term consequence is not unemployment but a broken career ladder: if entry-level roles are how workers acquire tacit knowledge, institutional understanding, and professional networks, removing those rungs creates a mid-career talent crisis in 5–10 years.
+Young workers are not being fired.
+They are not being hired.
+The long-term consequence is not unemployment but a broken career ladder.
+If entry-level roles are how workers acquire tacit knowledge, institutional understanding, and professional networks, removing those rungs creates a mid-career talent crisis in five to ten years.
 No one is tracking this.

 04